r-publishing/rpub-mono/README.md

 - /apps/rpub-web  (Homepage built with Astro framework)
 - /apps/rpub-api  (APIs and dashboard using Keystone6)
 - /apps/rpub-app  (app built with vue+svelte+ionic+capacitor)
+- /deps/pika-plugin-pkg-node  (Used by rpub-exe to bundle nodejs applications to standalone executables)
 - /packages/keystone-core  (for of Keystone6)
 - /packages/rchain-did-resolver  (for resolving public did documents on RChain that start with did:rchain:...)
 - /packages/rchain-token